Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Related Work

 \section{Related Work}

-\jf{Our propensity-based patient simulator and progressive assurance agent {incorporate} three key ingredients: the popular causal inference technique \textit{propensity score matching}~(PSM)~\cite{austin2011introduction}, user simulator in a dialogue system~\cite{peng2018deep} and medical automatic diagnosis system~\cite{wei2018task,xu2019end,peng2018refuel} by means of reinforcement learning~\cite{mnih2013playing,mnih2015human}.
-In the field of causal inference, there are many different methods proposed in recent years, which can be approximately categorized into two branches according to whether the causal relationship is {modeled} explicitly or implicitly, namely, the structural causal model (SCM) framework~\cite{pearl2009causal} and the potential outcome framework~\cite{rubin1974estimating}.
-The methods based on the SCM usually incorporate a causal diagram~(with the form as Bayesian model) and structural causal equations~\cite{bollen2013eight}. {Then, the} collected data are injected {into} the model to infer to causal effect.
-Recently, many approaches based on causal model have been proposed in computer vision~\cite{chen2019counterfactual,kaihua2020unbiased}, reinforcement learning~\cite{dasgupta2018causal,oberst2019counterfactual,foerster2018counterfactual}, etc. However, these {works} either {require the} predefined causal graph/knowledge or \jf{require the} interactable environments which can generate response causally.
-In most {cases} of real life, the ground-truth causal graph is generally unavailable, and interactions with the real-world environment are often expensive and infeasible~(for example, training a medical automatic diagnosis with human patients).
-Moreover, the causal diagram generally represents the average causal effect as there is infeasible to create a causal diagram for each individual.
-However, in MAD, patients with the same diseases may have different symptoms, therefore, the individual difference should not be ignored.
-On the contrary, the model-free causal inference framework~(i.e. the potential outcome framework~\cite{rubin1974estimating}) infers the causal effect from passive observational data without an explicit causal model and it's also capable of handling individual causal {effects}.
-In the context of medical automatic diagnosis, the collected data is in the form of natural language dialogue without a well-structured causal graph.
-Therefore, {the} simulator proposed in this paper adopts the classical potential outcome method, i.e., propensity score matching {(PSM)}~\cite{austin2011introduction}.
-In {the} task MAD, the collected data are usually very sparse therefore ordinary matching methods are usually infeasible due to the problem of \textit{lack of overlap}.
-To resolve this problem, PSM estimates the propensity of the instance to be matched with, which is a low-dimension but compact representation.}
+In the field of causal inference, there are many different methods proposed in recent years, which can be approximately categorized into two branches according to whether the causal relationship is modeled explicitly or implicitly, namely, the structural causal model (SCM) framework~\cite{pearl2009causal} and the potential outcome framework~\cite{rubin1974estimating}.
+The methods based on the SCM usually incorporate a causal diagram~(CD) and structural causal equations~\cite{bollen2013eight}.
+Then, the collected data are injected into the model to infer the causal effect.
+Recently, many approaches based on the CD have been proposed in computer vision~\cite{chen2019counterfactual,kaihua2020unbiased,qi2020two,wang2020visual,abbasnejad2020counterfactual}, reinforcement learning~\cite{yu2021reinforcement,dasgupta2018causal,oberst2019counterfactual,foerster2018counterfactual}, etc. Most of these works are based on the general CD for the population.
+In MDA, patients with the same diseases may have different symptoms due to individual differences.
+As for modeling the individual-level relation, the model-free causal inference framework~(i.e., the potential outcome framework~\cite{rubin1974estimating} (PO)) is widely adopted.
+PO infers the causal effect from passive observational data without an explicit causal model and it's also capable of handling individual causal effects.